How to Import Data from an Existing PostgreSQL Database into ServBay

 Step 2: Prepare the ServBay Target Database

-Before importing, you need to create an empty target database within ServBay’s built-in PostgreSQL instance.
+Before importing, create an empty target database in ServBay’s PostgreSQL instance.

-Connect to ServBay PostgreSQL: ServBay’s PostgreSQL is configured by default for local connections via a socket file—typically found at
+Connect to ServBay PostgreSQL: ServBay’s PostgreSQL is configured to use a socket file for local connections, usually located at

 /Applications/ServBay/tmp